-As a member of IIROC, Lakeshore Securities is required to file a report of its financial position every month with IIROC.
-We are also subject to an annual audit that must be conducted by an IIROC approved auditing firm.
-To be considered an "approved panel auditor" the firm must meet specific qualifications for auditors of investment dealers.
+As a member of CIRO, Lakeshore Securities is required to file a report of its financial position every month with CIRO.
+We are also subject to an annual audit which must be conducted by a CIRO approved auditing firm.
+To be considered an "approved panel auditor", the firm must meet specific qualifications for auditors of investment dealers.